It happens when that long-awaited item finally drops.

 Ecommerce fulfillment providers like ShipBob have built-in technology that let you easily calculate and establish reorder points for each product and also alert you when it’s time to get more inventory to their warehouses.
 Reorder points kick in once your stock hits that predetermined level to help prevent backorders.

-Of course, you need to account for any major upcoming promotions, coverage, and launches as well as use historical order data.
+Of course, you need to account for any major upcoming promotions, flash sales, media coverage, and product launches as well as use historical order data and increase your reorder quantity if you plan on selling faster than normal.
 For example, it you double sales every Cyber Monday, you will need to order more inventory and/or order additional inventory quicker or risk losing sales on the hottest buying day of the year.

 3. Regularly view inventory levels of popular items